Extending your student visa through International Student Support

 Step 3- prepare the supporting documents

-Gather together all the required supporting documents and take a photocopy of each document.
-Please see our document checklist below for a quick reference and refer to our guide to extending your student visa for more detailed information.
+Gather together all the required supporting documents.
+See our document checklist below for a quick reference and refer to our guide to extending your student visa for more detailed information.

 Step 4- decide method of application